Badari103/Badari103.github.io/_tabs/about.md

 ### Highly motivated and Passionate Data Engineer, eager to leverage my skills and enthusiasm to drive innovative data solutions.

-I am dedicated engineer who loves to code and has a thrust learn and create new things, and to explore new tools and technology.
+I am a dedicated engineer who loves to code and has a thirst to learn and create new things, I love to explore new tools and technology.
 I am a programmer who admires best coding practices, and also a good team player.

-This blog is just a place to record my learnings and thoughts and they do not reflect the opinions of my current or previous employers.
+This blog is just a place to record my learnings and thoughts about data engineering and they do not reflect the opinions of my current or previous employers.